HuyenLu083/Software-Testing-2021-USTH/LuKhanhHuyen/Chapter 3/Exercise-3.5.md

 # Exercise 3.5
+## Question
-## Find the flaw and describe it in terms of the RIPR model.
+Find the flaw and describe it in terms of the RIPR model.
 ```Java
 @Test
 public void testSort()